Geometric Manin's conjecture in characteristic $p$: Manin's conjecture over global function fields

 \begin{pconj}[Standard Manin's conjecture over global function fields] Let $\pi : \mathcal X \to B$ be a good Fano fibration.
 Suppose that $\mathcal X_\eta(K(B))$ is not thin.
 Then

 as $d \to \infty$ with $d \in \mathbb Z$. \end{pconj}

 \begin{rema} We expect that when

 is true, Provisional Conjecture~\ref{conj:standardManin} holds.
 Note that (\ref{equation:simplification}) is satisfied when every fiber of $\pi$ is integral.
-However, when (\ref{equation:simplification}) fails, the asymptotic formula may have some periodicity observed by \cite[Example 1.1.4]{LL25} in the context of Malle's conjecture. \cite{Santens} suggests that we might need some averaging over degrees.
+However, when (\ref{equation:simplification}) fails, the asymptotic formula may have some periodicity observed by \cite[Example 1.1.4]{LL25} in the context of Malle's conjecture, i.e.~ the limit exists only if we fix the congruence class of $d$ modulo some $n$. \cite[Theorem 1.1]{Santens} suggests that we might need some averaging over degrees.
 This is the main reason why Conjecture~\ref{conj:standardManin} is provisional. \end{rema}